Akizuki-class destroyer (1959): Design

 Initially, the American Military Assistance Advisory Group-Japan (MAAG-J) recommended a modified version of the American Fletcher class, but Japan had already constructed surface combatants of their own at that time.
 As a result, the project of this class was financed by the Off Shore Procurement (OSP) of the United States, but design and construction were completely indigenous.

 Like its predecessors, the Murasame and Ayanami classes, this class adopted a "long forecastle" design with inclined afterdeck called "Holland Slope", named after the scenic sloping street in Nagasaki City.
 With the enlargement of the hull, the steam turbine propulsion system was uprated with higher-pressure boilers (570 psi).

-This class was equipped with both gunnery weapons of the Murasame class and the torpedo/mine weapons of the Ayanami class.
-And alongside these anti-submarine weapons similar to them of the Ayanami class, the Akizuki class were the first vessels equipped with a Mk.108 Weapon Alpha.
-While the JMSDF desired this American ASW rocket launcher originally, it became clear that its performance wasn't as good as it was believed.
-It was later replaced by a Type 71 375 mm quadruple ASW rocket launcher (Japanese version of the Swedish M/50) in 1976.
+This class was equipped with both the gunnery weapons of the Murasame class and the torpedo/mine weapons of the Ayanami class.
+Alongside these anti-submarine weapons, and similar to those of the Ayanami class, the Akizuki class were the first vessels equipped with a Mk.108 Weapon Alpha.
+While the JMSDF desired this American ASW rocket launcher originally, it became clear that its performance wasn't as good as was believed.
+It was later replaced by a Type 71 375 mm quadruple ASW rocket launcher (the Japanese version of the Swedish M/50) in 1976.